struuuuggle/GetLinkFormatForMarkDown/README.md

 # grl

-My own command grl enables you to copy a link syntax for Markdown.
+My own command grl enables you to copy a link format for Markdown.

 ## 環境
 - maxOS Sierra version 10.12.6